 Here are some of the most common causes of testicle pain.

-Though chlamydia and gonorrhea are the most common STIs associated with testicular pain, other STIs can trigger chronic scrotal pain as well.
+Untreated chlamydia in men, as well as gonorrhea, can contribute to symptoms like testicular pain.
+But, alhough chlamydia and gonorrhea are the most common STIs associated with testicular pain, other STIs can trigger chronic scrotal pain as well.
 For instance, syphilis and herpes type 2 can lead to the development of genital sores that may cause pain in one or both testicles .

 This can cause acute testicular pain, as well as other symptoms including blood in the urine, nausea, and frequent urination.
 Risk factors for kidney stones include obesity, dehydration, and a diet high in salt and/or sugar .